Nickop21/tasker/README.md

 **Sorting by Priority:** Tasks can be sorted by priority for better management.

 **progressbar:** Provide extra feature progressbar to easier to track the tasks progress

+**Search Tasks:** Quickly find tasks using the search bar.

+**Local Storage:** Automatically saves and retrieves tasks for persistence.